How Long Does It Take to Sell a House?

 List with an experienced real estate agent

-An experienced, local realtor will know how to sell fast without sacrificing profit.
+An experienced local realtor will know how to sell fast without sacrificing profit.
 Also, they can use their real estate connections to attract qualified buyers.

 Sell to an iBuyer or a cash buyer

 Cash buyers and iBuyer companies can buy your home fast (sometimes within 48 hours).
 But the speed comes at a price. iBuyers’ and cash buyers’ offers are much lower than those on the open market.
-These buyers typically offer 70–80% of the home’s market value because they plan to flip the property for a profit.

 The upside is that you can skip most of the steps in the selling process.
 Instead, you’ll go from offer and acceptance straight to closing.
 So you’ll need to weigh the benefits of a speedy, uncomplicated sale against a much lower sales price.